Fears Of US Public Health Crises Grow Amid Falling Vaccination Rates - UrduPoint

 Fears Of US Public Health Crises Grow Amid Falling Vaccination Rates

-Since the start of the year, nearly 100 cases of measles have been reported in Texas and neighboring New Mexico, raising fears that the highly contagious and potentially serious illness is making a comeback.
+Since the start of the year, more than 130 cases of measles have been reported in Texas and neighboring New Mexico, raising fears that the highly contagious and potentially serious illness is making a comeback.

 "The measles is the canary in the coal mine," warned leading pediatrician and immunologist Paul Offit, highlighting the decline in vaccination rates since the Covid-19 pandemic.